|

 other two at school.
 I am very pleased to hear such good accounts of your

-father, and that you are living together at the same place which I often
+father, and that you are living together at the same place which I often think

-cousin Peter in Little Lever, he
+Peter in Little Lever, he

-is one of your uncle John’s executors and I hope he will write
+is one of your uncle John’s executors and I hope he will write to you about

-I hope some of you will be tempted to come over to the Exhibition,
+I hope some of you will be tempted to come over to the Exhibition, the

-we shall be very glad to see you in Lancashire.
+very glad to see you in Lancashire.

-Give my best respects to your father brother and sisters and believe
+Give my best respects to your father brother and sisters and believe me

 yours very truly